jalani2727/Capstone-Raspberry-Projects/README.md

 <br>
 <p> As previously stated, the color of the LED changes in correposndance with the pitches being detected.</p>

-Sample of the Ineraction Between GPIO and LED:
+Sample of the Interaction Between GPIO and LED:
 ```python
 #necessary import statement for using GPIO with a project
 import RPi.GPIO as GPIO